MP-Anselin/UniversityDatabaseApp_java/use-docker.md

     ```

    Replace `<eg server ip addr>` with the IP address you determined earlier.
-1. _In a new CMD/Terminal window_, run a third container for the teacher web-service.
-This is a web-application for viewing director information by requesting teachers data from the teacher and authentication microservice.
+1. _In a new CMD/Terminal window_, run a third container for the profile web-service.
+This is a web-application for viewing director information by requesting profiles data from the profile and authentication microservice.

     ```sh
-    docker run --name teacher --hostname teacher --network university-net -p 4444:4444 university/microservices java -jar app.jar teacher --registration.server.hostname=<eg server ip addr>
+    docker run --name profile --hostname profile --network university-net -p 4444:4444 university/microservices java -jar app.jar profile --registration.server.hostname=<eg server ip addr>
     ```

    Replace `<eg server ip addr>` with the IP address you determined earlier.
-1. _In a new CMD/Terminal window_, run a fourth container for the student web-service.
-This is a web-application for viewing students information by requesting students data from the student and authentication microservice.

-    ```sh
-    docker run --name student --hostname student --network university-net -p 5555:5555 university/microservices java -jar app.jar student --registration.server.hostname=<eg server ip addr>
-    ```

-   Replace `<eg server ip addr>` with the IP address you determined earlier.
 1. _In a new CMD/Terminal window_, run a fifth container for the university web-service.
-This is a web-application for viewing accounts teacher and student information by requesting account data from the accounts teacher and student  microservice.
+This is a web-application to make the request of the university api client.

     ```sh
-    docker run --name web --hostname web --network university-net -p 6666:6666 university/microservices java -jar app.jar web --registration.server.hostname=<eg server ip addr>
+    docker run --name web --hostname web --network university-net -p 5555:5555 university/microservices java -jar app.jar web --registration.server.hostname=<eg server ip addr>
     ```

    Replace `<eg server ip addr>` with the IP address you determined earlier.

 1. Return to the Eureka Dashboard in your browser and refresh the screen.
-You should see that `DIRECTOR-SERVICE`, `TEACHER-SERVICE`, `STUDENTS-SERVICE` and `UNIVERSITY-SERVICE` are now registered.
+You should see that `DIRECTOR-SERVICE`, `AUTHENTICATION-SERVICE`, `PROFILE-SERVICE` and `UNIVERSITY-SERVICE` are now registered.

-1. In a second browser tab, go to http://localhost:6666.
-This is the web interface you just deployed and you should be able to view, list and search for account information.
+1. In a second browser tab, go to http://localhost:5555. to request the university_api.